 At the very end of its run Hermes released an updated Vibrato pattern created with undulating waves rather than straight lines.
 This exciting step forward was only produced in a simple tote bag called the Canoe before the House discontinued Vibrato altogether.
 Today, Vibrato bags are easily found on the secondary market, but Vibrato Birkins and Kellys can be hard to come by.
 With so many variations produced, you never know which combination might pop up next.
 The rarest and most desirable size is the 25cm Kelly, which can be extremely hard to come by in an appealing color scheme.
 In recent years collectors have started vying for these bags with more passion, driving up prices at auction to new records each season.
 The unique nature of each Vibrato bag makes a complete collection virtually impossible.
 Every Vibrato bag you see is in some way slightly different than any other one you may have come across before.

-Free domestic shipping on orders over $500.
-International shipping available to most countries, some restrictions apply.
+Enjoy free domestic shipping on orders over $500.
+We also offer international shipping to most countries, though some restrictions may apply.

 If you're looking to shake things up with your collection, whether that means adding to it, getting rid of some pieces, or just giving it a fresh look, the JaneFinds team is here to help!
 We'll work with you personally to understand your goals and offer our expert advice to make sure you accomplish them.
 Whether you're a seasoned collector or just starting out, we're excited to help you take your collection to the next level.
 Let's get started!